 - f.
-Alternative Subconsultant Agreements: - 1) If the successful respondent is excused from entering into a subconsultant agreement ÖΓ rightfully terminates а subconsultant agreement under this Implementing Order and without such subconsultant agreement, the Successful Respondent will not achieve the level of CBE-A/E participation upon which the agreement was awarded, the Successful Respondent shall make every reasonable effort to propose and enter into an alternative subconsultant agreement or subconsultant agreements for the same work to be performed by another available CBE-A/E as appropriate, for a subconsultant agreement price or prices totaling not less than the subconsultant agreement price under the excused or terminated subconsultant agreement less all amounts previously paid thereunder. - The Successful Respondent must submit to the Compliance Officer a revised [[Letter of Agreement]]>>Utilization Plan<< to include the substitute CBE-A/E.
+Alternative Subconsultant Agreements: - If the successful respondent is excused from entering into a 1) riahtfully terminates а subconsultant agreement or subconsultant agreement under this Implementing Order and without such subconsultant agreement, the Successful Respondent will not achieve the level of CBE-A/E participation upon which the agreement was awarded, the Successful Respondent shall make every reasonable effort to propose and enter into an alternative subconsultant agreement or subconsultant agreements for the same work to be performed by another available CBE-A/E as appropriate, for a subconsultant agreement price or prices totaling not less than the subconsultant agreement price under the excused or terminated subconsultant agreement less all amounts previously paid thereunder. - The Successful Respondent must submit to the Compliance Officer a revised [[Letter of Agreement]]>>Utilization Plan<< to include the substitute CBE-A/E.